 The SQL Server management table is referenced to check the DB status.
 This level corresponds to simplified monitoring without SQL statements being issued for the monitor table.
-An error is recognized if:

-(1) The database status is not online
+- (1) The database status is not online - Level 1 (monitoring by select)

 Monitoring with only reference to the monitor table.
 SQL statements executed for the monitor table are of (select) type.